-Due to the response from the TRCA, the valleylands, VPZs, and open spaces blocks will be conveyed to the City as the public authority.
+Due to the response from TRCA, the valleylands, VPZs and open spaces blocks will be conveyed to the City as the public authority.
+A condition to this effect is included in

+Attachment 1.
 The TRCA has no objection to the Development subject to the conditions of approval set out in Attachments 1 and 2.